kubernetes/website/docs/concepts/workloads/containers/container-lifecycle-hooks.md

 there is no attempt to resend.
 In some rare cases, however, double delivery may occur.
-For instance, if a kubelet restarts in the middle of sending a hook, the hook may be resent after the kubelet comes back up.
+For instance, if a kubelet restarts in the middle of sending a hook, the hook might be resent after the kubelet comes back up.

 ### Debugging Hook handlers